Alstom Coradia: Denmark

 Alstom Coradia LINT diesel unit are used in local trains.

 In June 2021, Alstom announced that it had won Denmark's biggest-ever railway contract, with a total contract value of €2.6 billion.
-The first firm order, which includes a 15-year full-service maintenance agreement, was placed by the Danish state-owned DSB for 100 Coradia Stream electric trains, and is valued at €1.4 billion; DSB expects to buy a total of 150.
-Delivery was originally planned to start in 2024, but was delayed to mid-2025 due to design changes and "the general insecurity with supplies worldwide" in May 2022.
+The first firm order, which includes a 30-year full-service maintenance agreement, was placed by the Danish state-owned DSB for 100 Coradia Stream IC5 electric trains, and is valued at €1.4 billion; DSB expects to buy a total of 153.
+Delivery was originally planned to start in 2024, but was delayed to 2027, due to delays in final design and supply chain issues.
+Trains will consist of 5 cars with 300 seats, and are being built at Katowice, Poland, and Saltzgitter, Germany.

 Finland

-The VR Class Sm4 is used for regional traffic from Helsinki to Tampere and Kouvola.
+The VR Class Sm4 is used for regional traffic from Helsinki to Hanko, Lahti, Riihimäki, Tampere and Kouvola.

 France

 During October 2009, Alstom received an €800 million ($1.2 billion) order for 100 Coradia Polyvalents from French national railway operator SNCF; a €130 million option for 19 more trains was exercised in January 2010.
 During March 2010, the company was awarded a follow-on €135 million contract for an additional 23 Coradia Polyvalents from SNCF.
 In May 2014, the Régiolis train was introduced by the ARF (Association of French Regions), SNCF and Alstom at the Vaugirard station in Paris.
 As many as 182 Régiolis trains have been ordered by 12 French Regions.
 SNCF ordered 14 hydrogen trains in 2021.